WORLD’S BEST BARS—GETTING ON THE LIST

 Last year, the two bars at the top of the list were led by some of the most hardworking bartenders in the industry—Alex Kratena and Simone Carporale of Artesian and Sean Muldoon and Jack McGarry of Dead Rabbit.
 Take that from them, not just their drinks or concepts.

 Of course, Artesian and Dead Rabbit have big budgets that take their ideas from theory to reality.
 But there are bars in the list that don’t always have to have that luxury to make the cut.
 They’ve built up their reputation, earning their stripes along the way.

 Not all bars fit into categories, but the best ones are the manifestation of clear visions.
-Everything within the walls of a bar tie-in to what it stands for, what it wants to be known for.
-The music, glassware, spirits selection, drinks or decors should marry together perfectly.
+Everything within the walls of a bar tie into what it stands for, what it wants to be known for.
+The music, glassware, spirits selection, drinks and décor should marry together perfectly.
 Incongruity can be jarring and eclecticism is hard to get right.
 Perhaps you hate concept bars.
 Fine.
 Perhaps you don’t like boxes and tags.
 Fine.
 But the resulting space must work, practically, visually and atmospherically.

-Besides, it’s always helpful for a customer to be able to digest the surroundings without having to be briefed on it first – who knows, they might even want to describe it to their friends.
-Not to mention the PRs and journalists that need to put the thinkings of your mind into words.
+Besides, it’s always helpful for a customer to be able to digest the surroundings without having to be briefed on it first—who knows, they might even want to describe it to their friends.
+Not to mention the PR firms and journalists that need to put the thinkings of your mind into words.

 For now, I will leave you with this knowledge and the hope that it will inspire you to get on the list.